 Don’t Miss These Only-in-the-Redwoods Spots

 Established in 1931 to preserve a stunning stand of giant sequoias, this park offers one of the easiest places to see these towering trees.
-Head 4 miles/6.5 km east of Arnold, in the Gold Country, to the preserve, then put on your walking shoes and follow trails to North Grove, the most visited part of this 6,498-acre/2,630-hectare park, as well as quieter South Grove.
+Head four miles east of Arnold, in the Gold Country, to the preserve, then put on your walking shoes and follow trails to North Grove, the most visited part of this 6,498-acre park, as well as quieter South Grove.
 Reserve a site at one of the two large campgrounds, or pitch your tent at one of five more remote walk-in sites.
-Summer is the busiest time of year, but spring offers showy white dogwood blossoms, and the colorful leaves of autumn create a striking contrast with the russet sequoia trunks.
+Summer is the busiest time of year, but spring offers showy white dogwood blossoms, and the colourful leaves of autumn create a striking contrast with the russet sequoia trunks.
 Seasonal activities offered by the park include campfire talks and guided walks.

 “The best tree-lover’s monument that could possibly be found in all the forests of the world.”

-Keep in mind that the road to the park is twisty and narrow, and parking lots often fill up early in summer and on weekends.
-(Miss a spot in the lots and it can be a long, long walk to your car.)
-Your best bet is to take the public Muir Woods shuttle (March through October) from nearby Sausalito, or book a tour with a local shuttle service or tour operator.
+Keep in mind that the road to the park is twisty and narrow, and car parks often fill up early in summer and at weekends.
+(Miss a spot in the car parks and it can be a long, long walk to your car.)
+Your best bet is to take the public Muir Woods shuttle (between March and October) from nearby Sausalito, or book a tour with a local shuttle service or tour operator.